juliangut/slim-routing/README.md

 ### Name

-Final route name is composed of the concatenation of group prefixes (referenced by the "prefix" parameter on annotations) and finally route name
+Final route name is composed of the concatenation of group prefixes (referenced by the "prefix" parameter on annotations) and finally route name according to selected route naming strategy

 ### Pattern